Shaving and sensitive skin are not exactly two things that go hand in hand.

 Pick up this stuff for a few bucks instead.

-It is fragrance-free, dye free and has been approved for use on sensitive skin by dermatologists – and they know what they are talking about.
+It is fragrance-free, dye-free hair removal and has been approved for use on sensitive skin by dermatologists – and they know what they are talking about.

 Take a look at the Amazon reviews here.